jc-chen/thesis/README.md

 # Prediction of Molecular Properties with Graph Convolution-based Neural Networks

-This is a short guide on how to run the neural network and modify it to your purpose.
+This is a short guide on how to train and run the neural network.
 For more details about the project, please refer to my thesis write-up under writeup.pdf.
-The code in this repository is based upon the work of Kipf & Welling (2016)[github.com/tkipf/gcn](github.com/tkipf/gcn).
+The code in this repository is based upon the work of Kipf & Welling (2016) [github.com/tkipf/gcn](github.com/tkipf/gcn).
 The molecular data used to train the network is from the QM9 Dataset [quantum-machine.org/datasets](quantum-machine.org/datasets).